DynamicApproach/Shank-Project/Docs/ICSI 311 Assignment 8  Adding other statements.md

 “**EvaluateBooleanExpression**” which returns a boolean.
 You will need to pass in the `BooleanExpressionNode` and the current variables.

 Once you have this working, you can easily implement while, repeat and if.
-Remember, though, that if has a linked list chain, so you will need to follow that chain to find the first true condition (or else).
+Remember, though, that if it has a linked list chain, so you will need to follow that chain to find the first true condition (or else).